ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 importance of intra-specific variation for predicting vulnerability to climate change.
 Indeed, across the entire spatiotemporal framework examined here, we observed an ~12°C range in thermal limits.
-Both spatial and temporal variation in thermal limits is essential for robust predictions.
+Both spatial and temporal variations in thermal limits are essential for robust predictions.
+Also highlighted in this study are the major differences in thermal limits between the various cryptic lineages of *Acartia tonsa*.
+The broad (and sometimes overlapping) distrbutions of these clades provide a unique opportunity to compare replicate spatiotemporal patterns in adaptation against a relatively similar genetic background.

 ## Site Characteristics